kborig89/Exploring-the-Global-Market-of-Chocolate/README.md

-# Project2-Team5
-Exploring the Global Market of Chocolate
+# Exploring the Global Market of Chocolate

-Team 5 Members

-Vasudha Nair

-Kathryn Buckwalter

-Mark Gu

 We have created a website for entrepreneurs and potential investors interested in the Chocolate industry.
 In our website, we have provided basic competitive information about key aspects of the industry-